axonivy-market/portal/Documentation/PortalDeveloperGuide/source/installation/index.rst

 Portal mode
 -----------

--  **Single mode**  : One Portal application on one engine.
+-  **Single application mode**  : One Portal application on one engine.
 It must include PortalKit, PortalTemplate and PortalStyle modules.

 -  **Multi applications mode** : Multiple Portal applications on one engine.